meyresilva/CreativeWriting/README.md

 # # Creative Writing

-In this repository I will share some creative work I have been doing recently, participating in creative writing courses.
+In this repository I will share some short stories I've been writing recently as exercises for creative wrting courses.
+The first creative writing course I participated in was in London, in a black community, and the teacher was Caribbean.
+At that time, I wrote some poems and a short story about a girl who got a stove for Christmas and got very frustrated.

 > Last year, in a creative writing course, I was asked to write a short story.